Some cities across the world might be considered to be more sustainable than others according to rankings provided by different reports.

 Copenhagen, Stockholm, and Northern European cities ranked as reasonably sustainable and green across various different measures and ‘top cities’ lists

-What is considered to be a top ranking city depends on the metrics used – so, it’s important to look at what metrics and indicators make up the top cities in a list
+What is considered to be a top ranking city depends on the metrics used – so, it’s important to look at what metrics and indicators were used to determine the top cities in any list that is compiled

 It’s also worth noting that there’s a difference between a sustainable/green city, and a livable city – these are different measures, but sustainable cities may be part of what makes a city livable for some people

 Greenest & Most Sustainable Cities In The World